LiYangWang95/liyangwang95.github.io/about.md

 # About

-## Keywords: Computer Science / Data Analysis / HCI / Software Engineering / Embedded / Foodie
+## Computer Science / Data Analysis / HCI / Software Engineering / Embedded / Foodie

 Hi, I'm LiYang, just call me Leon.
 I'm currently working as a **RPA developer** at **Prologis** and am responsible for developing automation processes majorly for the accounting team.